Mina267/Embedded-Linux/Embedded-Linux/18-SSH-BuildRoot/README.md

 ### Notes

-Ensure that the necessary networking configurations are correctly set up in the QEMU command and the networking script (`/home/eng-tera/sdCard/tftp_bash`).
+Ensure that the necessary networking configurations are correctly set up in the QEMU command and the networking script.

 ### `tftp_bash` Script